 Fee Waiver: Attend a graduate School of Education on-campus or online information session to learn how to streamline your application process, discover financial aid resources and waive your $50 application fee.

 Note: If you are unable to complete our application due to a disability, please contact our Admissions Office and an admissions representative will provide reasonable accommodations to assist you in completing the application.

 Step 2: Submit your Unofficial College Transcripts

-Regent University's Office of the Registrar is requesting your official transcripts from your degree-granting institution, which indicates successful completion of a bachelor's and master's degree program.
-We are able to examine and view your unofficial transcript in order to gain you an admissions decision.
+We are able to examine and view your unofficial transcripts from U.S.-based schools, which indicate successful completion of bachelor's and master's degree programs, in order to review you for an admissions decision.
 Please submit your unofficial transcript to our Admissions Office by email to firstname.lastname@example.org using the subject line: SOE Specialist Application Pieces.